JvanKatwijk/qt-dab/README.md

 An example:
 ```
-cmake .. -DDABSTICK=ON -DRTLTCP=ON -DSPECTRUM=ON
+cmake .. -DSDRPLAY=ON -DRTLTCP=ON -DSPECTRUM=ON
 ```

-will generate a makefile with support for a) the dabstick, b) for the remote dabstick (using the rtl_tcp connection) and c) for the spectrum in the configuration.
+will generate a makefile with support for a) the SDRplay device, b) for the remote dabstick (using the rtl_tcp connection) and c) for the spectrum in the configuration.

-Other devices that can be selected beside of the dabstick and rtl_tcp are sdrplay and airspy.
+Other devices that can be selected besides the SDRPlay and rtl_tcp are dabstick (-DRTLSDR=ON) and airspy (-DAIRSPY=ON).
+Support for reading files is always included.

 The default location for installation depends on your system, mostly `/usr/local/bin` or something like that.
 Set your own location by adding
 ```